Vaginal Birth After Cesarean Delivery (cont.)

 Factors affecting whether a woman may be offered an attempt at VBAC include the following:

 Women should be counseled about the risks of a trial of labor, such as rupture of the uterus.
-Uterine rupture can occur in up to 1% of cases (in which the uterine incision was a low-transverse incision).
+Uterine rupture can occur in a small percentage of cases in which the uterine incision was a low-transverse incision.

 With uterine rupture, other complications can occur: